iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 const[searchTerm,setSearchTerm] = useSemiPersistentState('stateHistory', 'React');
 ```

-A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; can be used in more than one React component; and can even be open-sourced as an external library.
+A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; it can be used in more than one React component and can even be open-sourced as an external library.
 More on react hooks [here](https://www.robinwieruch.de/react-hooks/)

 Here's what our complete code looks like right now: